 A relevant bible.

 Sometimes I bring up the Peshitta, or Jesus’s words as stated in the Peshitta, because it is the language he originally taught in.
-If you want the exact words he spoke when he taught, we’re never gonna have the exact words, because
+If you want the exact words Jesus spoke when he taught, we’re never gonna have the exact words:

 So yeah, if you want a quote which sounds as close as you’re gonna get to the original statements of Jesus, there’s the Peshitta.
 But for accuracy, look at the Greek New Testament.
 That’s the original; that’s what I, and every other bible translator, looks at.